1 January 1984

 Presentation of the Eclectic, the world’s first autonomous electric vehicle, at the 2006 Paris Motor Show.
 In 2007, it was awarded “Best Innovation of the Year” after the iPhone by Time Magazine.

 Presentation of the Volage concept car benefiting from Michelin technologies (“Michelin Active Wheel”: 4 wheel drive incorporating two electric motors in each).

-Participation in the Auto bleue – Nice Côte d’Azur program, the first collectivity in France to put 100% electric car sharing into service.
+With its Citroën Berlingo, VENTURI participated in the Autobleue program in Nice, the first collectivity in France to put 100% electric car sharing into service.

 LAUNCH OF THE ANTARCTICA PROGRAM

 1 December 2011